gabrielogregorio/pangeia/docs/adr/003-create-react-app.md

 ## Context

-We needed a reactive framework for yggdrasil-ui development
+We needed a reactive framework for pangeia development

 ## Decision